matrix-org/matrix-spec/content/appendices.md

 ## Dot-separated property paths

-It is useful to express the "path" to an event property by concatenating property names with dots, e.g. `content.body` would represent the a `body` property in the event's `content`.
+It is useful to express the "path" to an event property by concatenating property names with dots, e.g. `content.body` would represent a `body` property in the event's `content`.

 To handle ambiguity when a property name contains a dot, any literal dot or